Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Gff files of genome annotations, TSSs and transcripts.

-If user wants to combine the information of terminators, the gff files of terminators are required.
+If the information of terminators is needed, the gff files of terminators are required.

 - Arguments